a3kov/ecto_encrypted_id/README.md

 # About

-The library provides an easy way to create deterministically encrypted integer id fields for Ecto schemas.
+The library provides an easy way to create deterministically encrypted and authenticated integer id fields for Ecto schemas.
 The fields can be used to hide actual integer PK values from the outside world by replacing them with encrypted versions (for example, in URLs).

 ## Why